 Benefits of CBD

-Some people are skeptical of CBD, unsure if a natural chemical from cannabis can have any real benefit.
+Some people are skeptical of CBD, unsure if a natural chemical from plants can have any real benefit.
 CBD is still in the early stages of research.
 But, there is already significant evidence for a wide range of mental and physical CBD benefits.
 Scientists have identified and studied a system of receptors in the human brain and throughout the body called the endocannabinoid system (ECS).
 Humans produce cannabinoids naturally to regulate this system.

 The ECS reacts to CBD in similar ways to its own cannabinoids, which creates a chain reaction of chemical therapeutic processes in the body.
 As a result, CBD is thought to help support the body’s own endocannabinoid system in regulating many body functions including mood, appetite, and fertility.
 Recent research focuses on the body’s natural response and how CBD benefits many health conditions.
 Nora Volkow, the director of the National Institute on Drug Abuse¹, says more clinical studies are still needed to evaluate the potential of CBD for specific conditions.